 - Loss of consortium with your partner or spouse

 - Mood disorders such as anxiety, depression, or PTSD

-Depending on the injury and how severely it affects your life, the potential value of a personal injury claim could reach millions of dollars.
+Depending on the injury and how severely it affects your life, the potential value of a personal injury claim could reach millions of dollars or more.
 If you have been permanently disabled and can no longer work or care for yourself, your compensation must take this into account.
-At the Shelly Leeke Law Firm, you will work with a personal injury lawyer in Greenville who aggressively pursues the financial relief you will need to fully recover and live your life comfortably.
+At Shelly Leeke Law Firm, you will work with a personal injury lawyer in Greenville who aggressively pursues the financial relief you will need to fully recover and live your life comfortably.